-Applicants shall be subject to transparency and reporting requirements including, but not limited to, reporting, tracking, and documentation of incurred costs, and access to records in accordance with the State of Vermont Agency of Administration's Bulletin No. 5 ("Bulletin 5"), available at https://aoa.vermont.gov/sites/aoa/files/Bulletins/Bulletin 5 eff12-26-14.pdf.
+Applicants shall be subject to transparency and reporting requirements including, but not limitedto, reporting, tracking, and documentation of incurred costs, and access to records in accordance with the State of Vermont Agency of Administration's Bulletin No. 5 ("Bulletin 5"), available at https://aoa.vermont.gov/sites/aoa/files/Bulletins/Bulletin 5 eff12-26-14.pdf.

-Communication Regarding this RFP: All communications concerning this RFP should be sent by email to vcbb@vermont.gov.
+Communication Regarding this RFP: Board staff will not communicate directly with Applicants about the substance of the work to be performed but will answer questions about the RFP.
+All communications concerning this RFP should be sent by email to vcbb@vermont.gov.

 Applicants who have questions concerning the substance of the RFP should follow the RFP Timetable below.
 All submitted questions will be distributed, along with answers from the Board, to all who have submitted a notice of intent to the Board.

-The Board reserves the right to revise any part of this RFP at any time.
+The Board reserves the right to revise any part of this RFP at any time prior to the deadline for submission.
 The Board will post any changes to its website.
-It is the responsibility of the Applicant to check the Board's website for revisions to the RFP.

-Notice of Intent to Respond: Applicants are encouraged to notify the Board of their intent to respond to this RFP by sending an email with a subject of "Intent to Respond: RFP - Act 71 Construction - Town/CUD "to vcbb@vermont.gov.
-The Notice of Intent to Respond must provide full contact info and information on the proposed service area (town or Communications Union District) to which the Applicant will be proposing a Universal Service Plan.
-At the Applicant's discretion, the Applicant may also submit the Eligible Screening Pre-Proposal at this time in lieu of the Notice of Intent to Respond.
+Notice of Intent to Respond: Applicants are encouraged to notify the Board of their intent to respond to this RFP by sending an email with a subject of "Intent to Respond: RFP - Act 71 Construction - Town/CUD" to vcbb@vermont.gov.
+The Notice to Respond must provide full contact info and information on the proposed service area (town or Communications Union District) to which the Applicant will be proposing a Universal Service Plan.
+At the Applicant's discretion, the Applicant may also submit the Eligible Screening Pre-Proposal at this time in lieu of the Notice of Intent.